 Cole is a special advisor to the Asian Development Bank, the International Monetary Fund, the World Bank and other non-governmental organizations, providing training and technical assistance to central banks around the world in more than 60 countries.

-Cole has published peer-reviewed articles in top academic journals that include the Journal of Finance, the Journal of Financial Economics, the Journal of Financial & Quantitative Analysis, the Journal of Banking & Finance, the Journal of Real Estate Finance and Economics and Real Estate Economics.
-His primary areas of research are commercial banking, corporate governance, financial institutions, real estate and small-business finance.
-According to Google Scholar, his works have been cited by other scholars more than 6,800 times.
-According to Scopus, his works have been cited more than 1,300 times.
+Cole has published peer-reviewed articles in top academic journals that include the Journal of Finance, the Journal of Financial Economics, the Journal of Financial & Quantitative Analysis, the Journal of Corporate Finance, the Journal of Banking & Finance, the Journal of Real Estate Finance and Economics and Real Estate Economics.
+His primary areas of research are commercial banking, commercial real estate, corporate governance, entrepreneurship, and financial institutions.
+Many of his papers use sophisticated survival models to analyze the factors explaining the failures of banks and small businesses.

 Areas of Expertise (5)